 - Gift of 30 days of pet health insurance from 24 Hour Petwatch

 How do I adopt a pet from the Aggieland Humane Society?

-Visit our available pets online (updated weekly).
-Then come to our shelter or one of our mobile adoption events.
+Visit our available pets online (updated daily).
+Then, come to our shelter or one of our mobile adoption events.